Pathway Explore Tool

 No - you will continue with the subject you are taking in Year 1.

-No – these Single Honors degree programmes are subject to external professional accreditation or must comply with the requirements of professional bodies.
+No – these Single honours degree programmes are subject to external professional accreditation or must comply with the requirements of professional bodies.
 However, you will be able to take Open Modules and Trinity Electives.

 Yes, you will take Trinity Electives and Open Modules over the four years of your programme, as per your course structure.
 Trinity Electives and Open Modules add breadth to your learning.
 Your School will advise when Trinity Electives and Open Modules are taken in your specific course.